noamraph/nix-pills/pills/04-basics-of-language.md

 is used to write expressions that produce derivations.
 The [nix-build](https://nixos.org/manual/nix/stable/command-ref/nix-build.html) tool is used to build derivations from an expression.
-Even as a system administrator that wants to customize the installation, it\'s necessary to master Nix.
+Even as a system administrator that wants to customize the installation, it's necessary to master Nix.
 Using Nix for your jobs means you get the features we saw in the previous articles for free.

-The syntax of Nix is quite unfamiliar, so looking at existing examples may lead you to think that there\'s a lot of magic happening.
-In reality, it\'s mostly about writing utility functions to make things convenient.
+The syntax of Nix is quite unfamiliar, so looking at existing examples may lead you to think that there's a lot of magic happening.
+In reality, it's mostly about writing utility functions to make things convenient.

 On the other hand, the same syntax is great for describing packages, so